karstenw/FileMaker-DDR-Splitter/README.md

 Inside the database folder (drumroll) there will be up to 13 subfolders, namely **Accounts, Assets, Basetables, CustomFunctions, CustomMenus, CustomMenuSets, Privileges, ExtendedPrivileges, Filereferences, Layouts, Relationships, Scripts and ValueLists.**

-+ Accounts - The name pattern is **"ID NAME.xml"**
++ Accounts - The name pattern for each account is **"ID NAME.xml"**

 + Assets - contains images and other stuff found in layouts.
 The filename will be it's [SHA-1](http://en.wikipedia.org/wiki/SHA-1) hexdigest.
 The file extension is either derived from it's type (JPEG -> .jpg) for known types or **".TYPE"** for unknown types.
+Using the SHA1 hecdigest as the filename has the advantage that identical files are stored only once.

 + Basetables - The name pattern is **"ID NAME.xml"**